 1 Human Rights, Non-profit, Social Wellbeing

-2018-2021 Civil Service Executive Officer DWP Supporting, coaching and managing relationships with vulnerable customers with a range of complex circumstances navigating Universal Credit, using solution focussed coaching and multi-agency support planning, to facilitate customers searching for suitable and enriching professional development opportunities and sustainable employment
+Civil Service Executive Officer DWP Supporting, coaching and managing relationships with vulnerable customers with a range of complex circumstances navigating Universal Credit, using solution focussed coaching and multi-agency support planning, to facilitate customers searching for suitable and enriching professional development opportunities and sustainable employment

-2007-2019 Programme Lead Curtains Up!
+Programme Lead Curtains Up!
 Collaboratively planning, producing and delivering a multi-stranded programme of professionally facilitated and peer-led creative learning opportunities for 13-17-year olds (working as a volunteer with Curtains Up! prior to this since 2004), facilitating and empowering them to become the source of cultural activity.
 Creating a range of age appropriate evaluation tools enabled young people to contribute to programme and policy development, improving the quality of the programme and its relevance in meeting their needs

-2016-2018 Observatory Coordinator, Astronomy Education and Events Royal Observatories Greenwich Planning and delivering a range of education and public programme events throughout the year, coordinating Science Learning Department classes, courses, workshops and events; managing resources and relationships with families, informal groups, schools and visitors
+Observatory Coordinator, Astronomy Education and Events Royal Observatories Greenwich Planning and delivering a range of education and public programme events throughout the year, coordinating Science Learning Department classes, courses, workshops and events; managing resources and relationships with families, informal groups, schools and visitors

 Interim Company & Digital Coordinator East London Dance Planning and implementing East London Dance’s social media strategy, creating engaging digital content across the breadth of the organisations programmes and events appropriate to brand and mission; supporting with finance and operational systems and administration

-2015-2017 Founder, StagE3 Fern Street Family Centre Collaboratively designing and facilitating performing arts programmes for KS2 and KS3 in Tower Hamlets, increasing their access to creative opportunities delivered by dance, theatre and music professionals
+Founder, StagE3 Fern Street Family Centre Collaboratively designing and facilitating performing arts programmes for KS2 and KS3 in Tower Hamlets, increasing their access to creative opportunities delivered by dance, theatre and music professionals

-2014-2017 Coordinator GrowTH Tower Hamlets Night Shelter Collaboratively coordinating all aspects of operational delivery including volunteer training and management, facilities, hospitality, catering and guest and volunteer health & safety
+Coordinator GrowTH Tower Hamlets Night Shelter Collaboratively coordinating all aspects of operational delivery including volunteer training and management, facilities, hospitality, catering and guest and volunteer health & safety

-Sept 2014 – Aug 2015 Administration Manager and PA to the Director Camden Arts Centre Working alongside the Director, Deputy Director and interdepartmentally, managing administration, HR, personnel and associated budgets; line managing Volunteer Coordinator, Front of House Assistants, and volunteers; with opportunities to collaborate on areas of operations and systems development, sales and communications; daily correspondence with arts professionals, working with the public across the breadth of the organisations programmes and events
+Administration Manager and PA to the Director Working alongside the Director, Deputy Director and senior staff: responsible for strategic planning and operational management across all areas of the organisation including administration, HR, personnel and resources, with opportunities to collaborate on development, sales and communications, managing all associated budgets; line managing Volunteer Coordinator, Front of House Assistants, and volunteers, and their training and appraisals; Director’s diary management and regular correspondence with artists, arts professionals, and the Board of Directors; managing monitoring, reporting, evaluation and policy across the organisation; working with the public across the breadth of the organisations programmes and events.

 Employment Programme Assistant The Camden Society Campaigning alongside adults with special educational needs and disabilities, working with and for them; collaboratively producing an accredited training programme for 16-25s, reporting on delivery across all strands of the programme, managing relationships with local and pan-London partners

-2010-2012 Accommodation and Support Manager YMCA Somerset Coast In alignment with their changing needs, nurturing and supporting homeless young people 16-25 to gain essential skills for independent living.
+Accommodation and Support Manager YMCA Somerset Coast In alignment with their changing needs, nurturing and supporting homeless young people 16-25 to gain essential skills for independent living.
 Collaboratively coordinating multi-agency support plans providing essential and specialist services.
 Developing young people’s programme, monitoring and evaluating the range of courses and projects enhancing their well-being, skills, positive engagement and employability